RecursiveThinking/recursive_thinking_website/aws_service_reminder.md

 For the First time, after the stack successfully deploys - and to connect your FrontEnd (DevDay Website) to the AWS Backend Stack, you'll need to:

-- Create a Folder in your project called "secrets" (and yes, name it secret because we have git ignored this folder...)
+- Create a Folder in your project called "secrets" (and yes, name it secrets because we have git ignored this folder...)

 - Inside secrets, make a file named cognitoCreds.js